DimitrK/Eirene/Image Picker/README.md

 _(function)_ **onImageSelected:** This is the function that the control will return the selected image to passing in the path to the image. _*DEFAULT VALUE:* N/A

-_(Object)_ **cameraOptions:** This parameter is a [http://docs.phonegap.com/en/1.4.1/phonegap_camera_camera.md.html#cameraOptions](PhoneGap cameraOptions) object and can be used to specify options used by the PhoneGap Camera API.
+_(Object)_ **cameraOptions:** This parameter is a [PhoneGap cameraOptions](http://docs.phonegap.com/en/1.4.1/phonegap_camera_camera.md.html#cameraOptions) object and can be used to specify options used by the PhoneGap Camera API.
 Certain parameters and values may be required by the control so user specified options may be overridden.
 Please see console.log for warnings if you suspect issues. _*DEFAULT VALUE:* {quality: 50, destinationType: Camera.DestinationType.FILE\_URI, sourceType: Camera.PictureSourceType.PHOTOLIBRARY}_

 ### Return Value